Comparing Credit-Based Loans

-International students cannot apply to private loan programs without a credit-worthy cosigner who is a citizen or permanent resident.
+International students cannot apply to private educational loan programs without a credit-worthy cosigner who is a citizen or permanent resident.
 Even for students who are citizens or permanent residents, some loan programs are only available to full-time students with a credit-worthy cosigner, while other loan programs may offer a choice, and charge lower fees on cosigned loans.
 Securing a cosigner could give you more borrowing options or reduce the cost of your loan.
 However, there are drawbacks for cosigners, which they should consider carefully before agreeing to cosign a loan.
 For instance, cosigners are responsible for the loan if you default.
 Also, the loan is reflected on their credit report, and it is counted towards their total indebtedness, which may be a consideration for cosigners who are trying to secure a mortgage or other loans for themselves.
 The Federal Direct Graduate PLUS loan requires an endorser only when the student is not credit-worthy; the fees remain the same with or without an endorser.

 If I have credit problems does it help to provide a cosigner?